Weekend Bushcraft & Camping Course

 -

-Andrew has years of experience in Scouts during his youth, Army Cadets, is a qualified first aider, has over ten years in Surf Life Saving Clubs, and is trained as both a 4WD instructor and an assistant survival instructor.
+Andrew has years of experience in Scouts during his youth, Army Cadets, is a qualified first aider, has over ten years in Surf Life Saving Clubs, and is trained as both a 4WD instructor and a survival instructor with Australian Survival Instructors.

 -